-This chart reflects state totals for collections from the various sources for General Fund revenue and the amount collected by source among the common schools of Oklahoma for the 2014-15 fiscal year as reported by the Oklahoma Cost Accounting System.
+State totals for collections from the various sources for General Fund revenue and the amount collected by source among the common schools of Oklahoma for the 2015-16 fiscal year as reported by the Oklahoma Cost Accounting System (OCAS).
 State totals for Building Fund and Sinking Fund collections are also included.